BinaryIgor/blog/posts/react-and-htmx-different-abstractions-different-tradeoffs.md

 React and HTMX represent two completely different approaches to building web applications.

 **React approach is JSON centric.** It is driven by JSON, a data format that is totally different from what is needed to render web pages or their fragments - HTML.
 JSON can be replaced here with XML, YAML or any other data exchange format; JSON is just the most popular as of now, the key point being: these formats are completely different from HTML.
 React is just an example, it also holds true for virtually any Single Page Application (SPA) framework; Vue, Angular, Svelte and so on.
 In this model, data flow is something like this:
-1. Client has HTML, as it is seen on the rendered by browser web page
+1. Client (JavaScript) has HTML, as it is seen on the rendered by browser web page
 2. Client takes data from HTML, transforms it to JSON and sends a request to the Server
 3. Server responds with JSON
 4. Client gets JSON response from the Server and transforms it into HTML, so it can be rendered